lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 create a Github account to join in, and ask project-related questions directly on Github rather than in scattered emails.
 This allows to track all discussion about a project in the same place.

+Finally, while it isn't a replacement for a proper backup solution (the size of file on GitHub is limited), it can be used as such.
+In addition, even for a single user, it allows to easily work on different computers while keeping track of changes, irrespective of where they were done.

 ## Further reading